GoogleCloudPlatform/accelerated-platforms/platforms/gke/base/use-cases/inference-ref-arch/online-inference-gpu/README.md

       model will be downloaded.
     - `<MODEL_ID>` is the fully qualified model identifier.

-      - For Gemma, the fully qualified model identifier is:
+      - For Gemma 3 27B, the fully qualified model identifier is:
         `google/gemma-3-27b-it`
       - For Llama 4, the fully qualified model identifier is:
         `meta-llama/Llama-4-Scout-17B-16E-Instruct`